Chichimokers/AoELanServerLauncher/README.md

 - If you experience connection issues, check that all devices are on the same local network.

-- To invite friends, look for their names and send an invitation, or share the room ID for them to join directly.
+- To invite friends, share your ip

 Enjoy your Age of Empires 2 LAN games! 🏰